op07n/XiaomiADBFastbootTools/README.md

 **Why does the Uninstaller hang on some apps?**

 There are many factory apps Global MIUI doesn't let you uninstall but China MIUI does.
-If you try to uninstall such an app, the tool will hang.
-Disconnect your device, uninstall the app then reconnect the device to proceed.
+If you try to uninstall an app like that, the tool will hang.
+If that happens, close the tools, disconnect your device, uninstall the app manually, then launch the tools and reconnect the device to proceed.

 **How do I regain uninstalled system apps?**

-When you uninstall apps, you erase them from `/data` so you need to factory reset to make your device reinstall them (from `/system`).
+When you uninstall apps, you erase them from `/data` so you need to factory reset (wipe `/data`) to make your device reinstall them.

 **The app is called Xiaomi ADB/Fastboot Tools.
 Does that mean it only works with Xiaomi devices?**